CARPENTER REGISTERED APPRENTICESHIP

 In an apprenticeship program like carpentry, you’ll gain experience through on-the-job training and coursework provided by apprenticeship partners.
 You’ll learn to build forms for concrete, frame buildings, read blueprints, and handle power tools.
 Carpentry apprenticeship programs typically last four years.

 Requirements: If you are interested in the Carpenter apprenticeship, you must be 18 years and possess a valid social security number.

 where can you start your CARPENTER registered apprenticeship?

 Emily Griffith Technical College has partnered with a number of different unions and trade organizations to offer apprenticeship programs.

-If you are interested in the Carpenter Apprenticeship, please reach out to one of the partners listed below to learn how to get started.
+If you are interested in the Carpenter Registered Apprenticeship, please reach out to our partner to learn how to get started.

 9901 W. 50th Ave.